 March is National Nutrition Month and registered dietitians across the country are encouraging their fellow Americans to make informed food choices as they bite into a healthy lifestyle.
 With all of the information (some true, some not) and choices surrounding what we eat, it’s important to have the facts about a product before purchasing it.

-Consider almond beverage.
+Consider almond beverages.
 Nutritionally speaking, whole almonds are awesome.
-A single 1-ounce serving contain a respectable 6 grams of protein, 3 grams of fiber, and 12 grams of healthy fats.
-Yet a 1-cup serving of almond beverage contains only 1 to 1.5 grams of protein, no fiber, requires supplemental vitamins, minerals and a long list of additives to make it ‘milk-like.’
+A single 1-ounce serving contains a respectable 6 grams of protein, 3 grams of fiber, and 12 grams of healthy fats.
+Yet a 1-cup serving of almond beverage contains only 1 to 1.5 grams of protein, no fiber, and requires supplemental vitamins, minerals and a long list of additives to make it ‘milk-like.’
 All for about double what you’d pay for real dairy milk—the original farm-to-table food.

-As for coconut beverage, it has even less protein than almond beverage.
-Like other non-dairy alternatives—including soy, almond, rice and oat drinks—you really have to watch for added sugars.
+As for a coconut beverage, it has even less protein than an almond beverage.
+Like other non-dairy alternatives—including soy, almond, rice, and oat drinks—you really have to watch for added sugars.
 Sweetened versions can run upwards of 6 teaspoons of added processed sugars compared to less than 3 teaspoons of the naturally-occurring sugar found in real milk.